Solving 100% of Customer Service problems is our top priority (next to safety, and crafting beautiful pottery).

 – When pottery is sold out, sign up for our e-mail newsletter here, which announces all upcoming sales and pottery availability.

-– Custom commission requests can be submitted by sending us an email (firstname.lastname@example.org) but we get requests almost daily and can not accept most requests.
-Demand for pottery is just too high right now.
-However, I really appreciate all of your requests and take everything into consideration when I sit down at the pottery wheel to create new art.
-I would be most interested in and able to create art from our three pottery categories: Standard Ware, Outer Space Inspired and Mountain Pottery.
+– Custom commission requests can be submitted by sending us an email (firstname.lastname@example.org) but we get requests sometimes as often as everyday, and can not accept most requests.
+Demand for pottery is too high.
+However, we really appreciate all of your requests and take everything into consideration when we sit down at the pottery wheels to create new art.
+Joel would be most interested in and able to create art from our three pottery categories: Standard Ware, Outer Space Inspired and Mountain Pottery.

 – We are not able to donate pottery to silent auctions and fundraising events.
-There are just too many requests to fulfill and we already donate regularly to American Craft Council and The Planetary Society.
+There are just too many requests to fulfill, and because we already give money and pottery regularly to these good causes, outlined publicly on cherricopottery.com/donations

 – We are not able to make art for or participate in most gallery shows, art festivals, wholesale orders or custom commission requests.
 Again, there are just too many requests right now.
 For a list of other potters who might be interested, check out this list of pottery blogs.
 If you decide to use this list for silent auction/fundraising donation requests, please be considerate of the fact that artists typically don’t make much money themselves.
 Please consider contacting wealthier individuals (bankers, doctors or lawyers) to purchase pottery from these artists, and then donate it.